intConvict/mydatabase/README.md

 # what is this about?

-this is for making your own node js database.
+this is for making your own node based local database.

 # installing